CYMUDU/mace/README.md

+> ⚠️ **Status: Under active development** — this project is still being built and may have incomplete features or breaking changes.

 # M.A.C.E.
 OS - Frontend Dashboard

 Multi-Platform Adaptive Control Engine Dashboard - A production-grade React frontend for the M.A.C.E. intelligence system.